 2013 – The Sud-Ouest borough adopts the “Programme particulier d’urbanisme Griffintown” to govern the development of all of Griffintown.

-2017 – By 2017 more than 20 condo development projects were underway, and thousands of new residents had already moved in to the many recently completed buildings; with the population approaching 10,000 residents.
-Restaurants, cafes, banks, hotels, and furniture stores spring up to service the new population.
+2020 – By 2020 more than 20 new condo projects had been built, and thousands of new residents had already moved in to the newly completed buildings.
+Numerous additional projects were still under development and the population was approaching 10,000 residents.
+Restaurants, cafes, banks, hotels, furniture stores, and other businesses spring up to service the new population.